-During such a particular time like this, we start to think and also reflect on what makes us happy.
-And to be honest we all know it: it’s much more the little things.
-It doesn’t have to be material.
-The new necklace, the lamp I’ve wanted for a long time and the desired ACNE T-shirt … It’s all nice and makes you happy for the short term, but at the end of the day, it’s the interpersonal aspect that makes you happy in the long term.
-In his keynote speech “The Future is Human”, sociologist Paul Marsden listed a few things that make us happy.
-And guess what… I can’t find a handbag on the list:
+At such a special time as this, we sometimes get to thinking.
+Among other things, we reflect on what really makes us happy.
+And as flat as it sounds, it’s also true, and actually we all know it: it’s much more the little things.
+And mostly it’s nothing material.
+The new necklace, the lamp I’ve wanted for a long time, the coveted ACNE T-shirt … it’s all nice and makes you happy in the short term, but at the end of the day it’s the interpersonal aspect that makes you happy in the long term.
+In his keynote address “The Future is Human“, sociologist Paul Marsden listed a few things that make us happy.
+And it’s funny: I can’t find a handbag in the list:

 - develop strategies to cope with challenges

 - stick to my goals